Belgium Travel Tips: 19 Things That Will Make Your Trip Easier

 This time I recommend travelling by train

-Not only does the parking in popular Belgian cities suck (time limits on central parking, residential-only parking spots) and cost a fortune, the trains are just so good.
+Not only does the parking in popular Belgian cities suck (time limits on central parking, residential-only parking spots) and costs a fortune, the trains are just so good.
+I always rent a car when I travel, but in Belgium, public transportation is king.
+The trains are incredible and are the better alternative to driving.

 4. DO travel by train in Belgium